YosysHQ/nextpnr/machxo2/examples/README.md

 * `demo.sh` creates bitstreams for [TinyFPGA Ax](https://tinyfpga.com/a-series-guide.html)
   and writes the resulting bitstream to MachXO2's internal flash using [`tinyproga`](https://github.com/tinyfpga/TinyFPGA-A-Programmer).
+  `demo-vhdl.sh` does the same, except using the [GHDL Yosys Plugin](https://github.com/ghdl/ghdl-yosys-plugin).

 As `nextpnr-machxo2` is developed the contents `simple.sh`, `simtest.sh`,
 `mitertest.sh`, and `demo.sh` are subject to change.